yangshun/front-end-interview-handbook/contents/html-questions.md

 - `<script>` - HTML parsing is blocked, the script is fetched and executed immediately, HTML parsing resumes after the script is executed.
 - `<script async>` - The script will be fetched in parallel to HTML parsing and executed as soon as it is available (potentially before HTML parsing completes).
 Use `async` when the script is independent of any other scripts on the page, for example, analytics.
 - `<script defer>` - The script will be fetched in parallel to HTML parsing and executed when the page has finished parsing.
-If there are multiple of them, each deferred script is executed in the order they were encoun­tered in the document.
+If there are multiple of them, each deferred script is executed in the order they were encountered in the document.
 If a script relies on a fully-parsed DOM, the `defer` attribute will be useful in ensuring that the HTML is fully parsed before executing.
-There's not much difference in putting a normal `<script>` at the end of `<body>`.
 A deferred script must not contain `document.write`.

-Note: The `async` and `defer` attrib­utes are ignored for scripts that have no `src` attribute.
+Note: The `async` and `defer` attributes are ignored for scripts that have no `src` attribute.

 ###### References